zenstackhq/zenstack-docs/docs/reference/zmodel-language.md

 ### Combining multiple rules

 A model can contain an arbitrary number of policy rules.
-The logic of combining them is as follows:
+The logic of combining model-level rules is as follows:

--   The operation is rejected if any of the conditions in `@@deny` rules evaluate to `true`
+-   The operation is rejected if any of the conditions in `@@deny` rules evaluate to `true`.
--   Otherwise, the operation is permitted if any of the conditions in `@@allow` rules evaluate to `true`
+-   Otherwise, the operation is permitted if any of the conditions in `@@allow` rules evaluate to `true`.
+-   Otherwise, the operation is rejected.

+A field can also contain an arbitrary number of policy rules.
+The logic of combining field-level rules is as follows:

+-   The operation is rejected if any of the conditions in `@deny` rules evaluate to `true`.
+-   Otherwise, if there exists any `@allow` rule and at least one of them evaluates to `true`, the operation is permitted.
+-   Otherwise, if there exists any `@allow` rule but none one of them evaluates to `true`, the operation is rejected.
--   Otherwise, the operation is rejected
+-   Otherwise, the operation is permitted.

+Please note the difference between model-level and field-level rules.
+Model-level access are by-default denied, while field-level access are by-default allowed.

 ### Pre-update vs. post-update